95 / 100

 Is Lowndes County growing or shrinking?

-Are people moving to Lowndes County?
+Are many people relocating to Lowndes County?